sumandari/sumandari.github.io/about/index.md

     <div class="fade-in">
         <ul>
             <li>
                 Have you ever flown with <a href="http://www.lionair.co.id"><strong>Lionair</strong></a>?
 Back years ago, I was one of many who did engineering tasks to comply with company safety policy, ATA standards, and regulations, especialy in electrical and avionics issues.
+Having an education in Electrical Engineering helped me managing my self to jump into aviation industry.
+Every analysis should be made very carefully and well organized to meet its safety goal.
             </li>
         </ul>
     </div>